w3c/wcag-act-rules/content/html-page-lang-matches-default-ucwvc8.md

 [Programmatically hidden](#programmatically-hidden) elements are removed from the accessibility tree.
 However, some browsers will leave [focusable](#focusable) elements with an `aria-hidden` attribute set to `true` in the accessibility tree.
 Because they are hidden, these elements are considered **not** included in the accessibility tree.
 This may cause confusion for users of assistive technologies because they may still be able to interact with these focusable elements using sequential keyboard navigation, even though the element should not be included in the accessibility tree.

+### Known Primary Language Tag {#known-primary-language-tag}

+A language tag has a _known primary language tag_ if its [primary language subtag][] exists in the [language subtag registry][] with a [Type field][] whose field-body value is `language`.

+A "language tag" is here to be understood as in the first paragraph of the [RFC 5646 language tag syntax][language tag], i.e. a sequence of subtags separated by hyphens, where a subtag is any sequence of alphanumerical characters.
+[Language tag][] that are not valid according to the stricter [RFC 5646 syntax][language tag] (and ABNF grammar) definition can still have a known primary language tag.
+User agents and assistive technologies are more lenient in what they accept.
+This definition is consistent with the behavior of the `:lang()` pseudo-selector as defined by [Selectors Level 3][].

+As an example, `de-hello` would be an accepted way to indicate German in current user agents and assistive technologies, despite not being valid according to [RFC 5646 grammar][language tag].
+It has a known primary language tag (namely, `de`).

+As a consequence of this definition, however, [grandfathered tags][] do not have a known primary language tag.

+Subtags, notably the [primary language subtag][], are [case insensitive][].
+Comparison with the [language subtag registry][] must be done in a case insensitive way.

 ### Most Common Language of an Element {#most-common-element-language}

 The _most common language of an element_ is determined by counting the number of _words_ in the [text inheriting its programmatic language][] from this element that are part of any of the languages in the [language subtag registry][].
 The same word can be part of multiple languages.
 In case of ties, the element has several most common languages.
 If there are no words in the [text inheriting its programmatic language][] from the element, then it has no most common language.